MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

      thread.setPriority(Thread.MAX_PRIORITY);
      thread.start();

-- The RTOS task that runs the MicroEJ runtime might be suspended or blocked.
+- The RTOS task that runs the Core Engine might be suspended or blocked.
 Check if some API call is suspending the task or if a shared resource could be blocking it.

-- When a Java native method is called, it calls its C counterpart function in the RTOS task that runs the MicroEJ runtime.
+- When a Java native method is called, it calls its C counterpart function in the RTOS task that runs the Core Engine.
   While the C function is running, no other Java methods can run because the Core Engine awaits for the C function to finish.
   Consequently, no Java thread can ever run again if the C function never returns.
   Therefore, spot any suspect native functions and trace every entry/exit to detect faulty code.